pvto/pvto.github.io/_posts/2015-09-24-breeding-an-ensemble-sort.md

 ![~bin(0.1, 10000), bleedsort5](/assets/img/bleedsort4/bs5-bin-01-n.png)

-#Benchmarks

-So I switched away from JMH because I couldn't bear the waits, and got slapped on my fingers...
-The above pictures illustrate a very Java-like fault in a hand-written microbenchmark.
-I'm not sure if it really shines from there, but I found benchmark times varying hugely over days.
+I have ```20*x``` (x≥1) measurements for each data point in all pictures.

+#Benchmarks: fallibility and other concerns

+As of earlier I was running benchmarks with JMH.
+It is an established microbenchmark framework backed by the expertise of Oracle's engineers.
+It was soon clear that I couldn't test as much and as fast as I needed to.
+My algorithms evolved very quickly and a JMH run for a single datapoint could take an hour or more if data was hard to prepare.
+I wrote versions 3 and 4 of bleedsort on two successive days, to contrast with these.
+I could shorten my JMH sampling times, but the results then had blatant variance.
+Also JMH enforced some restrictions in building supportive structures, recycling data, etc.

+I switched away from JMH to hand-written JUnit benchmarks because of these limitations.
+JUnit was also more tightly integrated with my IDE, which was nice for explorative testing.

+If I should write a paper about these, then my JUnit tests would not be good enough.
+Above pictures illustrate a very
+Java-like fault that ensued.
+Namely I found JUnit times varying hugely over days.
 I run on two different machines, but it had nothing to do with that.
+What was I not noticing?

-I tracked the unwanted semirandom bias down to the benchmark cycle, which sometimes collided badly with the gc cycle, making all tests slow down.
+In the end I deduced this unwanted semirandom bias down to the benchmark cycle.
+I was benchmarking three algorithms against same data in successive loops.
+This was very nice for ad hoc analysis (I could track down performance issues to the exact form of random data when I needed to), but running different things together allows them affect each other.
+Because small datasets were so fast to sort, I had created extra wight by running 20*50 or 20*100 sorts instead of 20.

+When I ran bleedsort3 x times, then bleedsort4 x times, then Arrays.sort x times, repeat,
+I found that with some data sizes bleedsort performance degraded sharply.

+I guessed that my benchmarks collided badly with the gc cycle.
+Bleedsorts as distribution sorts do make relatively large ad hoc memory reservations.
+They were also the sorts that were slowing down, whereas Arrays.sort had much less variance.
-It could force a 100% slowdown in a bad case.
-See blue datapoint at array size 4e4 in the last picture.
+This could be like 100% slowdown in a bad case.
+There is a blue datapoint at
+array size 4e4 in the last picture that illustrates this.
+I could repeat performance degradation simply by re-running a test with specific parameters, so it was not totally random.

-Driving gc by hand only made things worse and weird...
+I tried driving gc by hand, but it only made things weird.
+However varying the number of inner-loop executions seemed to modify the degradation pattern, even to the point of removing degradation.
+Arrays.sort times remained more stable throughout.

-However by varying the number of inner-loop iterations – I have ```20*x``` measurements for each data point – I could find a nice cycle for each measurement.
-Happy again, especially since gc affected constant-space Arrays.sort relatively little in the first place.
+Now by some manual variation I could find a nice cycle for each measurement.
+I switched away from plotting lines (breaking that fun illusion of continuity) and started plotting individual datapoints.

 (This all could be methodized as a search over cycle space, which is perhaps one of the things that JMH does under the hood – haven't looked there.)

-There is some priming too,
-not as correct as in JMH, I'm sure, but it helps a little anyway.
+My JUnit tests do some priming too, not as correct as in JMH, I'm sure, but it helps a little anyway.

-#Sampling and tactical AI
+So this much about measuring at this stage.

+#Explaining my algorithm-specific sampling techniques

 I was a bit misleading to speak about bleedsort above.
 My sorting turned into an orchestrated ensemble of sort strategies.